one33se7en/Bug-Bounty/README.md

 - Learn Basic Coding :

-You can skip CSS if you want :
+You can skip this if you want but it's better to learn if you want to be good in the long term :

 https://www.youtube.com/watch?v=HcOc7P5BMi4&list=PLfqMhTWNBTe0PY9xunOzsP5kmYIz2Hu7i